Kobayashi–Hitchin correspondence: Correspondence

 Here we give the statement of the Kobayashi–Hitchin correspondence for arbitrary compact complex manifolds, a case where the above definitions of stability and special metrics can be readily extended.

-Theorem (Donaldson–Uhlenbeck–Yau, Budhahl, Li–Yau): A holomorphic vector bundle $E\to (X,\omega)$ over a compact complex manifold with metric 2-form $\omega$ admits a Hermite–Einstein metric if and only if it is slope polystable.
+Theorem (Donaldson–Uhlenbeck–Yau, Buchdahl, Li–Yau): A holomorphic vector bundle $E\to (X,\omega)$ over a compact complex manifold with metric 2-form $\omega$ admits a Hermite–Einstein metric if and only if it is slope polystable.

 If one instead restricts to irreducible holomorphic vector bundles, then slope polystability may be replaced with slope stability.
 The Kobayashi–Hitchin correspondence does not just imply a bijection of sets of slope polystable vector bundles and Hermite–Einstein metrics, but an isomorphism of moduli spaces.
 Namely, two polystable holomorphic vector bundles are biholomorphic if and only if there exists a gauge transformation taking the corresponding Hermite–Einstein metrics from one to the other, and the map $h\mapsto E$ taking a Hermite–Einstein metric to its corresponding polystable vector bundle is continuous with respect to taking sequences of Hermitian metrics and holomorphic vector bundles in the appropriate topologies.
 Thus one may state the correspondence as follows:

 Theorem (Moduli space version): There is a homeomorphism of the moduli space of polystable holomorphic vector bundles over $(X,\omega)$ with fixed underlying smooth structure $E\to (X,\omega)$ up to biholomorphism, and the moduli space of Hermite–Einstein metrics on the complex vector bundle $E$ up to gauge transformation.

 One direction of the proof of the Kobayashi–Hitchin correspondence, the stability of a holomorphic vector bundle admitting a Hermite–Einstein metric, is a relatively straightforward application of the principle in Hermitian geometry that curvature decreases in holomorphic subbundles.
 Kobayashi and Lübke provided proofs of this direction.
 The main difficulty in this direction is to show stability with respect to coherent subsheaves which are not locally free, and to do this Kobayashi proved a vanishing theorem for sections of Hermite–Einstein vector bundles.

 The more complicated direction of showing the existence of a Hermite–Einstein metric on a slope polystable vector bundle requires sophisticated techniques from geometric analysis.
 Many of these techniques build on the ideas developed by Yau in his proof of the Calabi conjecture, as well as on the important work of Uhlenbeck on harmonic maps in the 1970s, and her important analytical results about Yang–Mills connections from the early 1980s.
 Uhlenbeck and Yau proved the general case of the correspondence by applying a continuity method and showing that the obstruction to the completion of this continuity method can be characterised precisely by an analytic coherent subsheaf with which slope-destabilises the vector bundle.
 These techniques were built on by Buchdahl and Li–Yau in the setting where the 2-form $\omega$ is not closed, so that the compact complex manifold is not Kähler.